 Power is the ability to attain the outcomes one wants, and the resources that produce it vary in different contexts.
 Spain in the sixteenth century took advantage of its control of colonies and gold bullion, the Netherlands in the seventeenth century profited from trade and finance, France in the eighteenth century benefited from its large population and armies, and the United Kingdom in the nineteenth century derived power from its primacy in the Industrial Revolution and its navy.
 This century is marked by a burgeoning revolution in information technology and globalization, and to understand this revolution, certain pitfalls need to be avoided.

 First, one must beware of misleading metaphors of organic decline.
 Nations are not like humans, with predictable life spans.
 Rome remained dominant for more than three centuries after the peak of its power, and even then it did not succumb to the rise of another state.
 For all the fashionable predictions of China, India, or Brazil surpassing the United States in the next decades, the greater threat may come from modern barbarians and nonstate actors.
 In an information-based world, power diffusion may pose a bigger danger than power transition.
-Conventional wisdom holds that
+Conventional wisdom holds that the state with the largest army prevails, but in the information age, the state (or the nonstate actor) with the best story may sometimes win.

 - Full website and iPad access